 During the Move

-The actual moving process can be stressful and chaotic for your dog, so follow these tips.
+The actual process of moving with your dog can be stressful and chaotic for your pet, so follow these tips.

 Have Someone Watch Your Dog as You Pack and Load